toladata/Knowledgebase/README.md

 Track can integrate data from multiple platforms and provide merge/append, auto-export, data cleaning, editing, sharing and analysis features.
 This allows users to collate multiple data silos into one while maintaining the data stream.

 ####![](/assets/Track_Logo.jpg) Data integration
-Directly integrates with mobile data collection platforms such as ONA or Kobo Toolbox to provide users with access to all of their forms and data for import and management.
+**Track** directly integrates with mobile data collection platforms such as Ona or KoBoToolbox to provide users with access to all of their forms and data for import and management.
 Data can be easily exported to other data platforms or tools, into Google Sheets or downloaded as any number of file types including CSV or XLS.

 ####![](/assets/Track_Logo.jpg) Open data
 All data throughout our platform is readily accessible and easily shareable in a public repository or privately with other users.